2015-2016 LULAC National Policy Platform

-LULAC urges companies and government agencies to embrace diversity in all aspects of business, whether employment, promotion, or contracting, as well as to support representation of Hispanics at all levels, from day-to-day management and governance to the boardroom.
+LULAC urges companies and government agencies to embrace diversity in all aspects of business, whether employment, promotion, or contracting (including federal and state contracting), as well as to support representation of Hispanics at all levels, from day-to-day management and governance to the boardroom.
 LULAC encourages the expansion of programs and policies that provide funds to stimulate business, job growth and training, and opportunities for venture capital.

 LULAC supports the implementation of the Community Reinvestment Act by commercial banks and savings associations to promote economic stimulus to low-income minority communities.
 LULAC encourages the federal government to reform the federal tax code to address the financial challenges regarding our federal budget and subsequent funding for programs and services that are important to the Latino community.

 LULAC supports financial education efforts aimed at improving the economic security and stability of the Latino community.

 LULAC believes that universal and quality public education is the foundation for lifelong success, and strongly opposes any measure that denies education as a fundamental right, including that of immigrant children.
 School curricula and textbooks should reflect culturally relevant teaching methods grounded in research and history relevant to the students.

 LULAC strongly supports legislation to provide students with disabilities the needed resources, tools, and support to achieve in school.

 LULAC supports legislation and policy decisions targeted at decreasing the Hispanic dropout rate and closing of the achievement gap.
 LULAC urges Congress to increase funding to implement targeted programs to encourage Hispanic students to remain in school.